rajatroel/bot-files/README.md

 *   **Permissions become disabled:** Android occasionally revokes Accessibility permissions for security if an app isn't actively opened.
 Re-enable them in Settings → Accessibility.
 *   **Contacting Support:** If an issue persists, please contact support and include: 1) Your exact device model and Android version, 2) A clear screenshot or screen recording of the error, and 3) A screenshot of your Developer Options showing your screen is set to 600 dp.

-## 💳 Section 9: License Package & Purchasing
+## 14. License Package & Purchasing
 All licenses are strictly bound to your hardware via security verification.
 Sharing your license key with another user is prohibited and will result in a permanent system ban and loss of access for your devices.
 Please keep your key private.

 | Package | Validity | Price |